Akasmit/text_to_audio/README.md

 # text_to_audio

-#Importing gTTs for converting the text entered, into audio which can be saved as a mp3 file
+#Importing gTTs for converting the text entered, into audio which can be saved as a mp3 file.
 from gtts import gTTS

 #open the text file to convert to an audio file